mk-hassan/llm-zoomcamp/01. Intro/README.md

 export GROQ_API_KEY='{API_KEY}' # It's really secret and you need to hide it.
 ```

-###  5.3. <a name='preparingDocs'></a>preparing Docs
+###  5.2. <a name='preparingDocs'></a>preparing Docs
 Now you should prepare the Documents you want to store on elasticsearch and use it later as you knowledge base.
-So after storing those docs and then you ask elasticsearch a question, you got the most relatice documents to your ansewe.
+So after storing those docs and then you ask elasticsearch a question, you got the most related documents.

 The docs used during this module is the FAQ of Zoomcamp courses ([DE Zoomcamp](https://docs.google.com/document/d/19bnYs80DwuUimHM65UV3sylsCn2j1vziPOwzBwQrebw/edit), [ML Zoomcamp](https://docs.google.com/document/d/1LpPanc33QJJ6BSsyxVg-pWNMplal84TdZtq10naIhD8/edit), [MLOps Zoomcamp](https://docs.google.com/document/d/12TlBfhIiKtyBv8RnsoJR6F72bkPDGEvPOItJIxaEzE0/edit)).

 To download those docs and converting them to `Json` format, use the following [python notebook](https://github.com/DataTalksClub/llm-zoomcamp/blob/main/01-intro/parse-faq.ipynb).

+Or Download the data in json format using ths [link](https://raw.githubusercontent.com/DataTalksClub/llm-zoomcamp/main/01-intro/documents.json)

-###  5.4. <a name='Startelasticsearchserver'></a>Start elasticsearch server
+###  5.3. <a name='Startelasticsearchserver'></a>Start elasticsearch server

 using Docker which is pre-installed on github code spaces, you can start an isolated elasticserch server that contains your Docs.
 ```bash